Course Descriptions — Junior Science

 Earth Science 11 is a survey course that, through lab and field experiences, explores the Earth and its environment in space.
 Earth science topics include rocks and minerals, plate tectonics, volcanoes, earthquakes, ocean and weather sciences, and oil, gas and mineral exploration.
 Space science topics include planets and the solar system, stars, galaxies, and deep space objects such as quasars and black holes.

-Environmental Studies 11
+Environmental Science 11

 Biology 11 Enriched/Pre-A.P.